 A claimant forced to subsidise their living costs from their injury compensation may find themselves unable to pay for any necessary treatment.

 The solution may be to set up a PI Trust.

 What are the benefits of a Personal Injury Trust

 A personal injury trust effectively ring-fences claimants compensation and may prevent it from being taken into account when assessing a person's means.
 A personal injury trust may allow the claimant to continue to receive means-tested benefits.

 A claimant does not need to set up a trust before knowing whether their claim has been successful.

-Setting up a trust will require a claimant to nominate a minimum of two trustees who's role will be to manage the compensation placed in that trust.
+Setting up a trust will require a claimant to nominate a minimum of two trustees whose role will be to manage the compensation placed in that trust.

 Trustees are people that are trusted by the beneficiary and are usually family members or friends.
-It is possible for a claimant to be a trustee of their own trust but it will still be necessary to nominate a minimum of 2 further trustees.
+A claimant can be a trustee of their own trust, but it will still be necessary to nominate a minimum of 2 further trustees.
 A trustee must be over 18 years old.